 Employees are paid in accordance with administrative guidelines and an established pay structure.
 The district's pay plans are reviewed by the administration each year and adjusted as needed.
 All district positions are classified as exempt or nonexempt according to federal law.
 Professional employees and academic administrators are generally classified as exempt and are paid monthly salaries.
 They are not entitled to overtime compensation.
 Other employees are generally classified as nonexempt and are paid an hourly wage or salary and receive compensatory time or overtime pay for each hour worked beyond 40 in a workweek.
-(See Overtime Compensation, page 21.)
+Refer to Overtime Compensation for additional information.